Tecnoglass: Growth, Value, Dividends... Where Do I Sign Up?

 Revenue/Valuation/Debt

 Tecnoglass is ripe with indicators of its undervalued nature, starting with its low Price/Book value of 2.55.
 Additionally, the Enterprise Value/EBITDA of 9.49 remains strong.
 The company has also increased revenue substantially from 2014-2016 with a CAGR of 24.3% and has the potential to continue this progress due to its new acquisitions and a falling tax burden.
-Its PE ratio of 24.62 and Price/Cash Flow of 20.11 are the less stellar figures, but still aren't cause for concern in this economy, especially given the expected growth of the company.
+Its P/E ratio of 24.62 and Price/Cash Flow of 20.11 are the less stellar figures, but still aren't cause for concern in this economy, especially given the expected growth of the company.

-Tecnoglass is trading right around its 52-week low of $9 a share so now may be a great entrance point into this expanding business.
-Increasing U.S sales (now 70% of total) are also a definite positive for Tecno, as it has positioned itself to take advantage of a rising dollar while maintaining its low cost of labor in Colombia.
+Tecnoglass is trading right around its 52-week low of $9 a share, so now may be a great entrance point into this expanding business.
+Increasing U.S. sales (now 70% of total) are also a definite positive for Tecno, as it has positioned itself to take advantage of a rising dollar while maintaining its low cost of labor in Colombia.

 Another factor in the valuation of Tecno is its growing backlog that has been increased yet again by its wise purchase of GM&P (a consulting and glass glazing company based out of Florida).
 The purchase of GM&P wasn't all positive as it has affected EBITDA due to the company's lower margins.
-Still, the heavy backlog means strong demand and locked-in revenue that will keep your dividend safe in the short term while increased revenue and synergies will more than make up for lower EBITDA in long term.
+Still, the heavy backlog means strong demand and locked-in revenue that will keep your dividend safe in the short term while increased revenue and synergies will more than make up for lower EBITDA in the long term.

 Tecno has used debt fairly heavily to leverage growth and has seen increased debt levels over the past couple of years, but addressed this in Q1.
 José Manuel Daes, Co-CEO and Founder of Tecnoglass said in the Q1 2017 conference call: